AbubakrTariq/AbubakrTariq/README.md

 - 👋 Hi, I’m @AbubakrTariq
 - 👀 I’m interested in ...
 Machine Learning
 - 🌱 I’m currently learning ...
-Machine Learning
+Machine Learning using Python
 - 💞️ I’m looking to collaborate on ...
 Web projects (react), Erp's, ML, Databases.
 - 📫 How to reach me ...